ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 described in {{detecting-forks}}.

-Applications that rely on a transparency log deployed in either of the third-party modes SHOULD allow users to enable a "Contact Monitoring Mode".
+Applications that rely on a transparency log deployed in either of the third-party modes MAY allow users to enable a "Contact Monitoring Mode".
 This mode, which affects only the individual client's behavior, would cause the client to behave as if its transparency log was deployed in Contact Monitoring mode.
 As such, it would start retaining state about previously looked-up labels